recursionlab/Recursive-Intelligence-Expansion-1/README.md

 ---

-### 🤖 What’s RUMIA?

-RUMIA is an AI based on RIEM{} — a kind of guide or companion that helps you explore these loops.

-You can ask it questions.
-But more importantly, you can *think with it*.

-It’s trained to:

-- Reflect ethically (not just say what’s popular)
-- Explore imaginary worlds
-- Help you resolve contradictions
-- Encourage you to ask "what if?" again and again

-It doesn’t give final answers.
-It loops with you.

-You can try it live [here (external link)](https://chat.openai.com/g/g-67e424672e188191903d3dca35744581-rumia-ulamp-npnaai-tsl-expert-system).

----

 ### 📚 What Are the TSL Volumes?

 RIEM{} is powered by a library called the **Triple Speculative Lens (TSL)** — a collection of 11 volumes, written like a series of advanced guides.